What would the jury panelists say if the Judge posed this question: “Would you rather sit for jury duty or go to a movie today?”

 We love stories.
-We ARE stories.
 Stories have been a part of us since before spoken language.
 Research shows that stories engage listeners, demand involvement, humanize, organize, entertain, and increase retention—all the things you want jurors to do.

 Stories with words and pictures triple memory and comprehension of the subject.

 Development for Opening Statements & Closing Arguments:

 - Harvest language and expressions from focus groups & mock trials – research participants supply themes that resonate with them as they reflect on your case.

 - Create a PowerPoint presentation – let your audience see and hear the story you are telling them.
 Seeing and hearing triples comprehension.

 - Test themes and stories on test groups – let people tell you what strikes a chord with them.